 By sharing responsibilities and creating a protocol for communication among all staff, nurses are better able to focus on patient care.
 Team nursing also provides opportunities for novice nurses to work directly with and learn from more experienced coworkers.

 Finally, the future of nursing likely includes an increase in mobility.
 The popularity of travel nursing has grown and is expected to continue to do so.
-Nursing shortages create a demand which leads to better opportunities for nurses who are willing to move around for their work.
+Nursing shortages create a demand which leads to better opportunities for experienced nurses who are willing to move around for their work.
 The team nursing approach works well when staff members are changing regularly.

 Team Nursing and Host Healthcare